suryaprasanna/jvm_based_compiler/README.md

 # JVM based Compiler
-This program translates the new programming language's source code to bytecode.
-So, that jvm can be used in running this program from the bytecode.
+This program translates the source code to bytecode by using recursive descent parser.
+The program assumes the source code is defined based on the attribute grammar that is attached.
-Attribute grammar for the new programming language is given below.
+Once the source code is translated to bytecode, jvm can be used to run this program.